mpalmer/redmine_issue_dependency_graph/README.md

 This is a simple plugin to render a graph of the issues in a version that have relationships to other tickets in the version.

-Once the plugin is installed, an extra link will show up on the page that shows all the tickets and progress for a version, named "View Issue Relations Graph".
+Once the plugin is installed, new links will appear on the page that shows all the tickets and progress for a version, and on the issue display page.
 Just click that link and you'll get a graph.

 # Installation requirements